Thursday April 6 marks 20 years since Jordan F1 team's last ever race win, so we've taken a trip down memory lane...

 By the 2003 season, however, Jordan had fallen down the pecking order significantly.
 This was the peak of Michael Schumacher and Ferrari's dominance, and new talents like Kimi Raikkonen and Fernando Alonso were emerging at McLaren and Renault.
 By the time the F1 circus arrived in Brazil for the 3rd race of the season, Jordan still had no points to their name for the season.

 Home favourite Rubens Barrichello started on pole position in the Ferrari, ahead of David Coulthard and Mark Webber.
 Giancarlo Fisichella of Italy and Ralph Firman of Ireland were the Jordan drivers for the race and started in 8th and 16th respectively.
-The rain did not let up in the opening stages and turn 3 in particular became hazardous.
+There were other familiar names in the field, such as 1997 world champion Jacques Villeneuve, and Jos Verstappen - father of current star Max.

 There were far too many incidents to do justice to in this piece, so a brief overview follows.
 Barrichello lost the lead to Coulthard on the restart, who then lost the lead to Raikkonen, who then pitted and handed the lead back to Coulthard, who then ran wide and handed the lead back to Barrichello.
 While all of this was going on, Webber joined the club to have been caught out at turn 3, while Alonso had to serve a penalty and dropped from fourth to ninth.
 There had also been four safety cars deployed by lap 40.